Friday, 30 April 2010

 Methods of crime (e.g. safe-cracking, arson, smuggling) were not to be explicitly presented.

-References to alleged sex perversion (such as homosexuality) and venereal disease
+References to alleged sex perversion (such as homosexuality) and venereal disease were forbidden, as were depictions of childbirth.

 The language section banned various words and phrases that were considered to be offensive.